 Why Exercising Won’t Guarantee Weight Loss

 The number one reason why a lot of people exercise is for weight loss.
-But what a lot of people don’t know is that exercising only moderately helps in weight loss, the major way weight loss is really achieved is through reducing your caloric intake.
-Many studies have shown that when people exercise without dieting, no major weight loss is seen.
-When people diet alone significant weight loss is achieved.
+What a lot of people don’t know is that exercising only moderately helps in weight loss.
+The major way weight loss is really achieved is through reducing your caloric intake.
+Many studies have shown that when people exercise without dieting, no major weight loss occurs.
+When people diet alone, significant weight loss is usually achieved.
 When people diet and exercise, slightly more weight loss is achieved than when dieting alone.
-More studies show that even between the people who exercise, those who exercise less lose more weight over time.
+More studies show that even between the people who exercise, those who exercise less, lose more weight over time.
 This shows that exercising does help with your weight loss efforts, but not in a big way that people are led to believe.

 The reason why exercise won’t guarantee significant weight loss, if any at all, is because if you don’t eat enough to compensate for the extra energy your body is using (as explained earlier), your metabolism adjusts to save energy.
 Sometimes the amount you need to eat to compensate is close to the same amount that was burned in the first place.
-You might also compensate by spending less energy than you normally would have throughout your day.
+You might also compensate by expending less energy than you normally would have throughout your day.
 For example, you may sit more instead of stand, you may go to bed early, or you may lounge around at home more.
-This is because exercise, mainly over-exercising, can actually make you feel more tired than energized as the body is trying to make up for the loss of fuel.
+This is because exercise, mainly over-exercising, can actually make you feel more tired because the body is trying to make up for the loss of fuel.
 You may also eat more calories in your day than you normally would.
-This will negate any extra calorie burn you received from the exercise itself.
+This will negate any extra calorie burn you received from the exercise in the first place.